If Brussels had a perfume, it would definitely be chocolate!

 Walks to relish

 The Sablon district alone has an enormous range of chocolatiers to visit.
 Pierre Marcolini is one of the leaders, reinventing the industry with his intensely flavoured, exciting chocolate creations.
-Wittamer is still the master of chocolate art and the Frenchman Patrick Roger works with the raw material, transforming chocolate into giant edible works of art.
+Wittamer is still the master of chocolate art.
 Close by, don’t forget to visit these chocolate boutiques: Belvas and its 100% organic and fair trade pralines, the mythical manons of the historic house of Léonidas and Passion Chocolat, which aims to rediscover lost flavours.

 Galeries Royales Saint-Hubert